patie229/DBMS_04/README.md

 definition from Lecture 04.

 > *Your answer:*
+>
+> Partial dependency
+The primary key is {OrderNo, ItemNo}.
+The functional dependency CustNo → CustCity is determined solely by CustNo, and CustNo itself depends only on OrderNo, which is a proper subset of the composite key.
+Formally, CustNo is a strict subset of {OrderNo, ItemNo}, and the dependency CustNo → CustCity holds.
+According to the definition of Second Normal Form (2NF), CustCity is therefore partially dependent on the primary key, and the relation violates 2NF.

 **Question 1.2:** Identify a transitive dependency in the flat table and explain why it violates 3NF.

 > *Your answer:*
+>
+> Example: OrderNo → CustNo → CustCity
+1- OrderNo → CustNo: each order is assigned to exactly one customer.
+2- CustNo → CustCity: each customer is associated with exactly one city.
+3- Therefore, by transitivity, OrderNo → CustCity.
+>
+This violates Third Normal Form (3NF) because:
+1- CustNo is not a superkey of the relation, and
+2- CustCity is not a key attribute (it is not part of any candidate key).
+As a result, CustCity (and CustName) are transitively dependent on the primary key through CustNo.

 **Question 1.3:** Compute the attribute closure $\{\mathrm{OrderNo}\}^+$ using your FD list.
 Is `OrderNo` alone a superkey of the flat table?